JBtallgrass/webmin-03-proj/README.md

 * Data plotted as described by the question (1 pt)
 * Plot contains required elements (title, axis labels, axis titles, legend if required)
 _____________________________________________________________________________________________________

 ### Matplotlib and pyplot

 Could you complete the tasks in the Python Notebook in this repository?
-All changes must be committed and pushed to this repository to be submitted for credit (do not create your own repository unless instructed to on the course website).
+All changes must be committed and pushed to this repository to be submitted for credit (do not create your repository unless instructed to do so on the course website).

 ### Rubric